KernelTuner/kernel_tuner/doc/source/design.rst

 ====================

-This section provides detailed information about the design and internals of the Kernel Tuner.
-This information is mostly relevant for developers.
+This section provides detailed information about the design and internals of the Kernel Tuner. **This information is mostly relevant for developers.**

-The Kernel Tuner is designed to be extensible and eventually support different search and execution strategies.
+The Kernel Tuner is designed to be extensible and support different search and execution strategies.
 The current architecture of the Kernel Tuner can be seen as: